Texas Dog Bite Lawyer

 What Types of Damages Are Available to Dog Bite Victims?

-At Attorney Brian White & Associates, P.C., our lawyers can help you recover economic damages and non-economic damages under Texas personal injury laws.
+Attorney Brian White Personal Injury Lawyers can help you recover economic damages and non-economic damages under Texas personal injury laws.

 Economic damages compensate dog bite victims for expenses they’ve incurred because of the dog bite.